microsoft/VirtualClient/website/docs/developing/0020-develop-extensions.md

   /VirtualClient/VirtualClient.exe --profile=EXAMPLE-WORKLOAD-PROFILE.json --timeout=1440
   ```

-### How To Debug Extensions
+## How To Debug Extensions in Visual Studio
 This next section is going to cover the topic of debugging Virtual Client extensions.
 It is very helpful at times when doing development work to have
 the ability to run the Virtual Client runtime executable while enabling the ability to step through the code line by line.
 For this section, we will be
 looking at how to do this using the Visual Studio IDE and facilities that it has to make debugging easier.
 Make sure to review the section "Debugging Virtual Client Code"
-at the bottom of the [General Developer Guide](../developing/develop-guide.md) for more information on debugging.
+at the bottom of the [General Developer Guide](./0010-develop-guide.md) for more information on debugging.

 * **Debug Using Unit/Functional Tests**
   This option is documented in the general developer guide.
 The technique is the same for debugging extensions as it is for any other component.